layrjs/layr/website/frontend/public/docs/v2/reference/with-roles-CcLPnrWKVYxnZXgNTqVYi.immutable.md

 Article.resolveRole('admin'); // `true` or `false` depending on the current user
 ```

-See the ["Handling Authorization"](https://layrjs.com/docs/v2/introduction/authorization) guide for a comprehensive example using the `WithRoles()` mixin.
+See the ["Handling Authorization"](https://layrjs.com/docs/v2/introduction/handling-authorization) tutorial for a comprehensive example using the `WithRoles()` mixin.

 ### ComponentWithRoles <badge type="primary">class</badge> {#component-with-roles-class}